hurryingauto3/navsim-ijepa-planning-agent/web/infra/aws/README.md

 ### What gets created
 - Security group exposing `80/443` to the internet and `22` to a configurable CIDR.
 - IAM role/instance profile with SSM access (so you can troubleshoot via AWS Console if SSH is locked down).
-- EC2 instance (default `t3.large`, 40 GB gp3 root disk) with Docker + Compose pre-installed through cloud-init.
+- EC2 instance (default `t3.micro`, 40 GB gp3 root disk) with Docker + Compose pre-installed through cloud-init.
+You can override `var.instance_type` if you need more CPU, but `t3.micro` is Free Tier eligible.
 - Optional Route53 `A` record when you supply `route53_zone_id` + `subdomain` (e.g., `demo`).

 ### Manual one-off usage